 Unless you are heavily into wildlife photography and have a Sherpa to haul your gear around for you, I would suggest exploring what is commonly known as Variable Aperture Telephoto lenses.
 They are much more manageable.
 They can vary in focal range for example from 80-400mm or 200-500mm.
 Most brands are available for rent from many online renting services like LensRentals.com , BorrowLenses.com , ATS Rentals or Lensprotogo.You’ll get the most out of Variable lenses.
 You’ll also have more varied focal ranges than a fix lens can offer you.

 Many wildlife photographers opt for cropped sensor APS-C cameras rather than full frame cameras popular with landscape photographers.
 The trick is reach!.
 Cropped framed sensors magnify the distance your lens can shoot and provide faster shutter speeds on many models.
 For example, an 80-400mm Nikon Full Frame lens on a full frame camera will provide you with just that, 80-400mm.
 Place the same lens on a APS-C Cropped sensor camera and you’ll get a surprising reach of 120-600mm in a relatively small package.

-One thing you also need to remember is these lenses are variable aperture and you will loose some light transference, unlike those big and fast (light gathering capabilities) fixed f-2.8 600mm lenses.
-But this is the trade off for providing more useable focus options in a simpler to manage wildlife photography kit, especially when banging around in the wilderness.
+One thing you also need to remember is these lenses are a variable aperture and you will lose some light transference, unlike those big and fast (light gathering capabilities) fixed f-2.8 600mm lenses.
+But this is the trade-off for providing more useable focus options in a simpler to manage wildlife photography kit, especially when banging around in the wilderness.

 Consider your options and do your research.
 Don’t be in a hurry to plop down a big wad of cash on a lens you don’t plan on using frequently.
 Only invest in a lens you use most often and rent the rest!